-Cengiz Yar, a U.S.-based documentary photographer with a focus on Iraq and ISIS, writes on mass displacement, religious and ethnic minorities, and the fight against ISIS.
+Cengiz Yar, a U.S.-based documentary photographer, writes on mass displacement, religious and ethnic minorities, and the fight against ISIS.
 Yar has written for The Guardian, The Telegraph, Maclean's Magazine, Foreign Policy, Huck Magazine, The American Scholar, Vice, Makeshift Magazine, and Mashable.
-Humanitarian clients include UNHCR, UNICEF, UNDP, and Mercy Corps.
-Yar's work has appeared in BBC World News, Juxtapoz Magazine and Roads & Kingdoms.
-In 2015, Yar received Online News Association's James W. Foley Award for Conflict Freelancers.
+In 2015, Yar received ONA's James W. Foley Award for Conflict Freelancers.

-Scenario, Two Parts: Cengiz Yar Covering 2016 Republican National Convention in Cleveland streets, along with thousands of police officers.
-The anticipation of violence is high with many news outlets reporting on it in the weeks leading up to the July convention.
+Scenario, Two Parts: Cengiz Yar Covering 2016 Republican National Convention in Cleveland outlets reporting on it in the weeks leading up to the July convention.
 The weather during the convention is supposed to be in the 90s.
 The city of Cleveland has a restricted zone in downtown that limits the items allowed near the convention hall.
 Included in that list are gas masks and tennis balls - not included are guns because Cleveland has a law allowing registered gun owners to carry concealed weapons.

 It is the summer of 2016.
 You are a freelance photographer and have been assigned to cover the Republican National Convention in Cleveland.
-Tens of thousands of protesters are predicted to fill the
+Tens of thousands of protesters are predicted to fill the streets, along with thousands of police officers.
+The anticipation of violence is high with many news